Imitation of Life (1959 film): Plot

 In 1947, white widowed mother and aspiring Broadway actress Lora Meredith meets photographer Steve Archer while frantically searching for her young daughter Susie at a crowded Coney Island beach.
-She eventually finds Susie in the care of Annie Johnson, a single black mother with a light-skinned black daughter, Sarah Jane, who is about Susie's age and rejects being identified as black.
-Since Annie and Sarah Jane have no place to go, Lora invites the two to stay temporarily in her small New York City apartment.
+She eventually finds Susie in the care of Annie Johnson, a single Black mother with a light-skinned Black daughter, Sarah Jane, who is about Susie's age and rejects being identified as Black.
+Since Annie and Sarah Jane have nowhere to go, Lora invites the two to stay temporarily in her small New York City apartment.
 In exchange, Annie offers to keep house and look after Susie while Lora pursues an acting career.

 Lora bluffs her way into the office of noted theatrical agent Allen Loomis, who attempts to solicit sexual favors from her, upsetting her.
 Lora and Steve begin a romance, but she rejects his marriage proposal and breaks up with him when he forbids her from meeting with Loomis, who has offered her a role in a new stage comedy by David Edwards, a well-known playwright.
 The play is a rousing success, and Lora receives critical acclaim for her performance.
 She and David become lovers.

-For the next ten years, Lora stars in a series of successful comedy plays written by David, becoming a highly regarded Broadway star living in a luxurious home near New York City.
+For the next 10 years, Lora stars in a series of successful comedy plays written by David, becoming a highly regarded Broadway star and living in a luxurious home near New York City.
 Annie continues to live with her, serving as her nanny, housekeeper, confidante, and best friend.
 After rejecting David's latest script and marriage proposal, Lora takes a role in another writer's dramatic play, to great success.

 At the play's after-party, Lora encounters Steve, whom she has not seen in a decade.
 The two slowly begin to rekindle their relationship.
 Steve is reintroduced to Susie and Sarah Jane, who are now teenagers.
 When Lora is cast to star in an Italian film, she entrusts Steve to look after Susie, who develops an unrequited crush on her mother's boyfriend.